About Mary Vance

 Holistic seems to be one of those buzzwords that not everyone understands.

-Aside from what we discuss during the consultation process, I use functional medicine testing to uncover areas of imbalance, and I’ll recommend various supplements and herbs to help clients achieve optimal health, but the backbone of my programs are always seasonal, organic whole foods and traditional recipes.
+Aside from what we discuss during the consultation process, I often use functional medicine testing to uncover areas of imbalance, and I’ll recommend various supplements and herbs to help clients achieve optimal health.
+But the backbone of my programs are always seasonal, whole foods and traditional recipes.

 Hello, beet kvass!